influasher/wad2_grp12/README.md

 2. **Environmental Variables:**

-Do reach out to use if you need the Supabase URL or Key
+Create a .env file within the frontend directory.
+Do reach out to us if you need the Supabase URL or Key

 ```env
 SUPABASE_URL=<your-supabase-project-url>